discuitnet/docs/docs/endpoints/users/settings.md

 ### Update Profile

 Allows users to update various settings related to their profile.
+For this request you must set `?action=updateProfile` in the URL.

 #### Request Body